scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The group usually meets every Friday, 18:00 [UTC time zone](https://time.is/utc), except for some special meetings.

+* Feb 13th, 2026 - meeting 46  - agenda: to be discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-46/)
-* Feb 6th, 2026 - meeting 45  - agenda: to be discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-45/)
+* Feb 6th, 2026 - meeting 45  - agenda: to be discussed at the Zulip chat
 * Jan 30th, 2026 - meeting 44 - agenda: to be discussed at the Zulip chat
 * Jan 23rd, 2026 - meeting 43 - agenda: community projects, Clay, Clojure Civitas, plotting libraries
 * Jan 16th, 2026 - meeting 42 - discissed current community-building hopes and the upcoming [Clojure Jam 2026](https://scicloj.github.io/clojure-jam-2026/)